 • Cosmetic problems (crowded, discolored, or missing teeth) may be embarrassing and can cause to you try and hide your teeth while talking.
 This often results in mumbling and unclear speech and can make the facial muscles more rigid, making it harder to correct the problem later on.

 Having your child’s teeth examined at our practice can help determine whether your child’s teeth are causing speech problems.
-Our pediatric dentists are happy to point out any potential problems and provide necessary treatment.
+Our pediatric dentist are happy to point out any potential problems and provide necessary treatment.
 If you have questions or would like further information about dental-caused speech problems, please feel free to visit or call our office today.